jaredLunde/lunde/README.md

 TypeScript packages

 #### [@lunde/create-react-pkg](./packages/create-react-pkg)
-This is an [`inst`](https://github.com/jaredLunde/inst-pkg) template for creating TypeScript React packages
+This is an [`inst`](https://github.com/jaredLunde/inst-pkg) template for creating React packages with TypeScript

 #### [@lunde/create-react-hook](./packages/create-react-hook)
 This is an [`inst`](https://github.com/jaredLunde/inst-pkg) template for creating